Posted on 2nd October, 2018 by Chris Sargeantson

 For example, this could mean aggregating data gained from assessment results across different courses to identify areas of weakness.
 This approach could also combine data from the learner’s day-to-day performance, providing an even fuller picture of the areas future learning should target.

-Adaptive learning relies on tracking prior decisions, behaviours, interactions and external activities to understand learner performance.
+Adaptive learning relies on tracking prior decisions, behaviors, interactions and external activities to understand learner performance.

 This requires the ability to identify and collect a wide range of data sources.
 To make adaptive learning a reality, businesses need to harness technologies that can make this possible.